NIH-NCPI/anvil_dbt_project/README.md

 Ctrl + X # then follow the prompts.
   ```

+3. Edit the rootdir dbt_project.yml `profile`.
+This should be set to the name of the profile created for your database in the profiles.yaml.

+4. Store data
+ - See `rootdir/data/data_expectations_utils` for an example of the data that should be stored at this time.
+More information should be found in the README of the data dir as well.
-3. Recommended - store all data stored in the `/data` directory of the project and named as the utils expects, the utils will automatically pick up the files.
+ - Recommended - store all data stored in the `/data` directory of the project and named as the utils expects, the utils will automatically pick up the files.
 You can add a different src dir in the command by using the `--filepath argument`.
 You’ll see that option in the run step.
 All files the utils are looking for should exist in the same dir whatever the case may be.

 ### 3. Run the utils